mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Edit source

-For the purposes of this exercise, I'm going to create a simple pipeline which leverages my new Pub/Sub receiver to deliver Google Cloud logs messages to Splunk in HEC-compatible format.
 Because the Pub/Sub receiver and the `logstransform` processor are not enabled by default with the Splunk distribution, I will need to enable the components in the source code and create a custom build based upon these changes.
 I've provided `diff` examples below to illustrate the changes made.

 The following is a diff demonstrating the changes made to `internal/components/components.go`: